cyberxploithausa/NITDA_CHALLENGE/README.md

 ﻿# NITDA_CHALLENGE
 ## Challenge
+> Title
+``bash
-> Title``Build advanced web crawling tools that navigate the dark web, collect relevant data, and provide organizations with insights into emerging threats and vulnerabilities.
+Build advanced web crawling tools that navigate the dark web, collect relevant data, and provide organizations with insights into emerging threats and vulnerabilities.
 This tool should feature an analytics to process and categorize unstructured dark web data, providing actionable insights to security teams
 ``
 ## Challenge Outline and Objectives
 - ` Legal and Ethical Considerations`